WillShirley1208/will/source/_posts/java design pattern.md

 ## Creational Design Patterns

+> These design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.
+This gives program more flexibility in deciding which objects need to be created for a given use case.

 ### Singleton

+> In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.

 - different approaches to implement:
   - Private constructor to restrict instantiation of the class from other classes.
   - Private static variable of the same class that is the only instance of the class.
   - Public static method that returns the instance of the class, this is the global access point for outer world to get the instance of the singleton class.

 - design concerns with the implementation
   - Eager initialization
   - Static block initialization